COVID-19: Please check retailer websites for opening hours and restrictions.

 After dispatching Rais, Crane helps the remaining survivors, providing vital research analysis to Dr. Camden to help create a cure.

 This ambitious open-world from Techland was a refreshing change from the dull wasteland that so many post-apocalyptic games seem to offer.
 The AI for every enemy provided a real challenge and being chased by Volatiles through the night was exhilarating.
-The character development, side quests were engrossing and free running provided endless hours of fun.
+With its engrossing character development, fun side quests and superb free running, Dying Light provides endless hours of fun.
 Bring on the sequel!

 Crystal Dynamics | Square Enix | Xbox One, PlayStation 4 and Windows